 Colleen Cook is a passionate advocate for school choice and parents’ rights.
 When forced in 2012 to make a change to improve her children’s education opportunities, Colleen became actively involved in the school choice movement in Oklahoma.
 Since that time, Colleen has grown from an advocate for her children into a national advocate for students in her home state of Oklahoma and across the country.

-Colleen is the Director of Membership Communications for the National Parents Union, a network of highly effective parent organizations and grassroots activists across the country that is united behind a set of common goals and principles to channel the power of parents, as well as a volunteer serving as president of the board for The National Coalition for Public School Options, a national alliance of parents that supports and defends parents’ rights to access the best public school options for their children.
+Colleen is the Director of Member Communications for the National Parents Union, a network of highly effective parent organizations and grassroots activists across the country that is united behind a set of common goals and principles to channel the power of parents, as well as a volunteer serving as President of the board for The National Coalition for Public School Options, a national alliance of parents that supports and defends parents’ rights to access the best public school options for their children.

 Vivett Dukes is a mom, wife, classroom teacher, writer, educational consultant and public speaker who uses her experience, her acumen, and her platform to eradicate the school-to-prison pipeline and other forms of systemic educational and societal inequities that disproportionately affect Black and Brown communities.

 I’m the blessed mother of Nina Isabella and Emilio Fidel, both brown, brilliant and beautiful bilingual children attending an urban public charter school in the heart of Kansas City, Missouri.
 When I started showing up at the parent committee meetings at their schools, I quickly realized I was one of the very few parents of color present despite our student population being extremely diverse.
 I promised to myself I would take action and hopefully–in the process–model what Latinx families hold so dearly as core values: that our children come first, that the future is bright when we fight for our rights and dreams, and that as parents we will do everything and anything to ensure that our heritage and cultures are respected, represented and understood.
-I have since joined forces with the Missouri Charter Public School Association to fight for equity in education and parent voice inclusion.
+I have since joined forces with the Missouri Charter Public School Association as Bilingual Director of Advocacy to fight for equity in education and parent voice inclusion.
 I have helped push legislation through, been a language liaison between schools and low English proficiency families, and have advocated for ELL, immigrant and refugee students and families to make sure they are informed, invited and involved in the education of their children.
 I’m proud to be part of the National Parents Union and am excited to be on the most important and meaningful path I’ve ever walked; a path that is built on a solid foundation of love for our kids, parent voice and power, and education justice for all children.

 Yahaira Lopez is the founder of Autism Sprinter, Inc: a parent led grassroots organization building parents as experts in special education.
 Yahaira knows the struggles of Autism firsthand—she has twin boys on the Autism Spectrum as well as ADHD.
 As any parent knows, young boys can be a handful.
 Young premature twins added even more complications.
 And having twin boys with different levels of unique challenges adds even more difficulties.
 As a parent, Yahaira put her career on hold where she turned one of her bedrooms into a home classroom.
-She began to watch YouTube videos of autism therapies to self-learn different form therapies to support her children needs to develop her own parent expertise.
+She began to watch YouTube videos of autism therapies to self-learn different form therapies to support her children’s needs to develop her own parent expertise.

 Yahaira has a Master’s degree in Human Service Organizational Management from Springfield College.
 She also has a Bachelor’s in Social Work from Salem State University.
 Yahaira has over 15 years of experience working with children, youth and families in many different capacities.
 She has worked at Boston Public Schools, DCF, and Boston Center for Youth and Families.
 Yahaira is currently the Affirmative Action Officer for the Randolph Democratic Committee and a former Crisis Specialist for the mobile crisis team.
 She is also a Boston Public School alumni who immigrated from Puerto Rico at the age of 4.

-Yahaira’s work is dedicated to improving the lives of families and their loved ones presented with unique abilities navigating systems that seems impossible to understand.
+Yahaira’s work is dedicated to improving the lives of families and their loved ones presented with unique abilities navigating systems that seem impossible to understand.
 She believes parents are more than just caretakers.
 Yahaira says “Parents are experts too”.